git/git.github.io/rev_news/drafts/edition-105.md

   These patches were reviewed by Eric Sunshine, Jeff King, alias Peff, Junio and Jason.
-After some discussions it appeared that the patches were good enough for Junio so that he decided to make a small change in them and then merge them.
-This issue is therefore fixed in the Git 2.43.0 version released on November 20.
+After some discussions it appeared that the patches were good enough for Junio, so he decided to apply a small change and then merge them.
+This issue is therefore fixed in Git 2.43.0 released on November 20th.

 <!---
 ### Support